simonduq/simonduq.github.io/_metrics/output/power.md

 ---
 title: power
-name: Power
+name: Power (mW)
 description: >
-  The average power consumption in Watt.
+  The average power consumption in milliWatt.
   We will need to also offer the option of using radio duty cycle, maybe as a different unit of this metric, or a different metric.
 ---